Shnatsel/vcl-dl/README.md

  `vcl-dl LavaCat`

 will download the entire gallery of http://us.vclart.net/vcl/Artists/LavaCat/

-## TODO
- * Download author's description of the artwork

 ## Disclaimer
 It is your own responsibility to check whether batch downloading is allowed by VCL terms of service and to abide by them.
 For further disclaimers see LICENSE.